 If you were trying to update a WordPress plugin, you might have encountered this error instead when updating:

-An error occured while updating (Plugin Name).
+An error occurred while updating (Plugin Name).
 Download failed.
 Destination directory for file streaming does not exist or is not writable.

 Define a WP_TEMP_DIR in your wp-config.php file